 While it's mostly a numbers game that looks at your income, loan payment, and financial circumstances, you can help or hurt your chances of getting approved for a modification with your actions (or inaction) during the process.
 If you meet the program requirements and take all necessary steps, you’ll get one.

 Because your actions can be vitally important in getting your loan modified, it’s essential that you to learn the do's and don'ts of the process.

 - Apply for a modification as soon as possible.
 To qualify for a modification, you’ll have to submit a complete “loss mitigation” application to your loan servicer.
 It’s best to submit your application as soon as you know you’ll have trouble making your payments or shortly after you fall behind.
 If you take several weeks or months to put your paperwork together, a foreclosure could start or continue, leaving you with less time to work out a foreclosure alternative.
-(To learn the basics about loan modifications, see How to Get a Mortgage Loan Modification.)

 - Send in all items the servicer requests.
 To get protection against dual tracking under federal and some state laws, you have to send your servicer a complete application.
 An application is complete once you’ve sent in everything that the servicer requested—like a financial worksheet, pay stubs, bank statements, information about your assets, tax returns, and a hardship statement.
 One of the main reasons that people often don’t get approved for a modification is because they fail to send in every document that the servicer requests.
 The servicer won’t make a decision your application until all of your items are in.
 If you leave out just one document—or send paperwork that’s outdated—the servicer will likely deny your request for a modification.